binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {title="/etc/hosts.deny", linenos=off, lang=Bash}
     ALL: ALL

-If you wanted to deny all only to SSH, so that users not listed in `hosts.allow` could potentially log into other services. you would set the `hosts.deny` up like the following:
+If you wanted to deny all only to SSH, so that users not listed in `hosts.allow` could potentially log into other services, you would set the `hosts.deny` up as follows:

 {title="/etc/hosts.deny", linenos=off, lang=Bash}
     sshd: ALL